opensciences/opensciences.github.io/repo/defect/mccabehalsted/index.md

   see [here](tut.html)
 + For notes on the use of these metris in defect prediction, [see this tutorial](../index.html).
-+ For data sets that use the Halstead and McCabe metris below.
++ For data sets that use the Halstead and McCabe metrics below.

 ## Data Sets